 - Curtain Clothing: The environmental suits were made from Art Deco shower curtains.

 - Cute, but Cacophonic: Lt.
 Riley.
 "I'll take you hoooome Kathleeeeeeen!"

 - Deadpan Snarker: Spock, of all people, gets in one when he tells two bridge crewmen to, "Take D'Artagnan here to Sickbay."

 - Death by Despair: A Red Shirt tries to commit suicide, is stopped before he seriously hurt himself, then dies anyway because he can't summon the will to fight off the minor infection of the wound.

 - Decontamination Chamber: The transporter room is shown to have the ability to decontaminate the outside of isolation suits with some sort(s) of radiation.
 Of course the sort of radiation that would do that would also, at the least, damage the skin of the people in the suits unless the suits blocked the rays...and unfortunately the idiot who beamed down with Spock had taken off a glove, been contaminated, and then put the glove back on—thereby making sure the rays would do nothing (not that they'd have done anything against an infection within someone's body anyway).

 - Denied Food as Punishment: Riley tells Uhura she can't have ice cream because she interrupted his song.

-- Driven to Suicide: Joe Tomerlin, who laments that humanity doesn't belong in space, stabs himself, and then despite receiving prompt medical attention, loses the will to live.
+- Driven to Suicide: Joe Tormolen, who laments that humanity doesn't belong in space, stabs himself, and then despite receiving prompt medical attention, loses the will to live.

-- Drunken Song: Riley sings an old Irish ditty.
+- Drunken Song: Riley sings an "ancient Irish favorite."